 - 1. Be sure the clock is set to the correct time of day.
 Place food in the oven. - 2.
-Turn the OVEN MODE knob to BAKE. - 3.
-Turn the OVEN TEMP knob to the desired bake temperature.
-An acceptance tone will sound, the oven will start heating. - 4.
-To enter Sabbath mode: Press and hold the oven light key and the clock key at the same time for about 3 seconds.
-The control will sound an acceptance tone and SAB will appear in the display below the time of day.
+Turn the oven mode selector to BAKE. - Turn the oven temperature selector to the desired bake temperature.
+An acceptance chime will sound, the oven will start heating and the LED lights will stop blinking and remain on. - 4.
+To enter Sabbath mode press and hold the oven light key and the clock key at the same time for about 3 seconds.
+The control will sound an acceptance chime and SAB will appear in the display below the time of day. - 5.
+During the Sabbath mode all normal sounds of the oven control will be turned off.
+However the control will allow any sounds associated with alarms. - 6.
+During Sabbath operation the oven temperature may be changed by adjusting the oven temperature selector.